chipguyhere/PulseCapture/README.md

 On Arduino Mega, these pins have hardware interrupt support and are the only ones supported by the library: 10, 11, 12, 13, 48, 49, 50, 51, 52, 53, and A8 thru A15.

-On Arduino Nano Every, all pins are supported for hardware timer capture.
-You can have a maximum of 3 pins active on hardware capture, and the rest will fall back to pin change interrupt capture, which is also supported on all pins.
+On Arduino Nano Every, all pins are supported.

 On 32u4 including Leonardo and Micro, only these pins are supported: 4,8,9,10,11,13,MISO,SCK,MOSI (ICSP pins).